New sown leys

 The most common weed issues after reseeding are chickweed, docks and thistles.
 However, a wide range of perennial and annual weeds will take advantage of warm temperatures and a moist seedbed to germinate, including mayweed, shepherds purse, annual meadow grass, red shank and pansy.
 Weed seedlings are more susceptible to herbicides than mature plants and are cheaper and easier to control at this stage.

 Many grassland herbicide products dictate that grass should be ’established’, i.e. over a year old at the time of treatment.
-However, Corteva Agriscience has two selective herbicides for use in new sown leys – Pastor® Trio [link to 1.1.23] and Envy™ [link to 1.1.11] for application from as early as when three grass leaves have appeared.
+However, Corteva Agriscience has two selective herbicides for use in new sown leys – Pastor® Trio and Envy™ for application from as early as when three grass leaves have appeared.

 Pastor® Trio can be applied to new sown leys at 1.0 L/ha from 1st February to 31st August, and so is suitable for use on spring established new sown leys.
 Envy™ can be applied to new sown leys at 1.5 L/ha from 1st February to 30th November and so can be used on both autumn and spring established new sown leys.